square/fdoc/README.md

 High-quality documentation is extremely useful, but maintaining it is often a pain.
 We aim to create a tool to facilitate easy creation and maintenance of API documentation.

+In a Rails app, fdoc can help document an API as well as verify that requests and responses adhere to their appropriate schemata.

+Outside a Rails app, fdoc can provide a common format for API documentation, as well as the ability to generate basic HTML pages for humans to consume.

 fdoc is short for Farnsdocs.
 They are named for everybody's favorite, good news-bearing, crotchety old man, Professor Farnsworth.

 ![Professor Farnsworth][github_img]

 ## Usage

+### In a Rails app

 Add fdoc to your Gemfile.